Oil depletion allowance: Proposals for repeal, and reduction in size and applicability

 Several attempts have been advanced to repeal the allowance tax loophole.
 U.S. Secretary of the Treasury Henry Morgenthau in 1937 declared the depletion allowance “perhaps the most glaring loophole” in the tax code.
 US President Franklin D. Roosevelt decried it and other tax-avoidance stratagems by business as “so widespread and so amazing, both in their boldness and their ingenuity, that further action without delay seems imperative.”
 The US Congress refused to abolish the allowance.

 Similarly, President Harry S. Truman unsuccessfully proposed repealing the allowance.
 In Congress in 1969 there was a cut in the depletion allowance from 27.5% to 23%, despite objections from Gulf Oil's president.
-It was later reduced to 15%.
+As of 2014 it was 15%.

 In 1975 Gerald Ford signed a tax bill that repealed the allowance for large companies.

 In 2005 George W. Bush signed the Energy Policy Act of 2005, expanding the allowance to more drillers.